 Gene transcription is the first step in the expression of the genetic information and a focal point for cellular regulation.
 Our goal is to understand the molecular mechanisms of gene transcription and the principles of genomic regulation in eukaryotic cells.
-We use integrated structural biology and complementary functional studies to unravel the threedimensional and functional architecture of large macromolecular complexes involved in transcription.
-We also develop functional genomics methods and computational approaches to unravel the cellular mechanisms of genomic regulation.
-These efforts led to a first molecular movie of transcription and provided insights into gene-regulatory cellular networks.
-Together, these efforts shape the emerging fields of genome biology and molecular systems biology.
+We use structural biology, in particular cryo-electron microscopy, and complementary functional studies to unravel the three-dimensional structure of large macromolecular complexes involved in transcription.
+We also develop functional genomics and sequencing methods and computational approaches to unravel the cellular mechanisms of genomic regulation.
+These efforts led to molecular movies of transcription and provided insights into gene-regulatory cellular networks.
 Our aim is to understand the functional genome as a regulatory network based on the underlying structural and molecular mechanisms.
+In the future we will concentrate on transcription regulation within a chromatin context by combining biochemistry, structural biology, functional genomics, and bioinformatics.